joonro/fast-cubic-spline-python/README.rst

 Purpose
 =======

-Fast-Cubic-Spline-Python provides an implementation of 1D and 2D fast spline interpolation algorithm `Habermann and Kindermann 2007 <http://www.springerlink.com/index/10.1007/s10614-007-9092-4 "Habermann, C., & Kindermann, F. (2007).
-Multidimensional Spline Interpolation: Theory and Applications.
-Computational Economics, 30(2), 153–169.">`_) in Python.
-Higher dimensional interpolation is possible with this code, but only 1D and 2D examples are provided.
+Fast-Cubic-Spline-Python provides an implementation of fast spline interpolation algorithm `Habermann and Kindermann 2007`_) in Python.
+While higher dimensional interpolation is also possible with this code, currently only 1D and 2D examples are provided.

 Calculation of spline coefficients are in NumPy, and actual interpolation routine is coded in Cython.
 This is advantageous since if your main routine is